 - 1 tablespoon (heaping) of tomato paste

-- 1 quart chicken stock or corned beef stock; may be cut with water depending on the strength *
+- 1 quart chicken stock or leftover corned beef stock or a combination *

 - salt & pepper to taste

-Add tomato paste and stir in, cooking for a moment or two until it just begins to lightly caramelize.
+In a Dutch oven, add oil and heat over medium-high heat.
+Add onions and saute until tender six to eight minutes.
+Add garlic and continue to saute until fragrant.
+Add the tomato paste and stir in, cooking for a minute or two until it just begins to lightly caramelize.